Blog

 Cons

-Flexible budgets, including small validation sprints
+Flexible budgets for small validation sprints

-Uneven quality; careful vetting is required
+Uneven quality, so careful vetting required

-Fast turnaround for experiments and tests
+Fast turnaround for experiments

-Risk of encountering low-quality or spammy offers
+Risk of low-quality or generic deliverables

 Access to a diverse global talent pool

-Communication can sometimes be a challenge
+Communication can be challenging

 Pros